 6. Model play

-It may sound obvious, but just taking time to play with a toy yourself is a great way to get a child interested.
-They may not have even realised the full potential of a toy - by modelling curiosity you could be showing them an entirely new way to play that they really enjoy.
-It's also a great way to demonstrate sharing and teamwork.
+It may sound obvious, but taking time to play with a toy yourself is a great way to get a child interested.
+They may not have realised its full potential and by demonstrating curiosity you could show them an entirely new way to play that they really enjoy.

-You don't have to spend hours playing for this to work, I find that for around 10 minutes of 1-2-1 play like this, my toddler will play for around double that time again.
+You don't have to spend hours playing for it to have the desired effect, I find that for around 10 minutes of one-to-one play, my toddler will play independently for at least double that time.
 Obviously this will vary depending on the age and development of your child.

-A quick word of warning - whilst this is a great way to help renew your child's interest in a toy, you need to avoid too much 'adult-led' activity as the majority of your child's play should be following their lead.
+A quick word of warning - whilst this is a great way to help renew your child's interest in a toy, avoid too much 'adult-led' activity as the majority of your child's play should be following their lead.

-You can read more about helping your child get the most from their child play here.
+You can read more about helping your child get the most from their play here.

 7. Location, location, location

-Sometimes the location of a toy will make all the difference - environment has an impact on how your child plays and a different setting can give a toy new appeal.
+Sometimes the location of a toy will make all the difference - a different setting can give a toy new appeal.
 There may be new structures, textures and objects to interact with that will fuel imagination.